x12edi/AuthService/README.md

 # Auth-Service
-# Overview
-- auth-app is a full-stack authentication system with a role-based dashboard.
+Auth-Service is a full-stack authentication system with a role-based dashboard.
 The frontend, built with Next.js, provides a user-friendly interface for login, registration, and user management.
 The backend, powered by ASP.NET Core, implements secure authentication using Microsoft Identity, supporting JWT-based login, registration with email confirmation, and role management.
 The application uses the Unit of Work and Repository patterns for clean data access and maintainability.

 # Features
 - User registration with email confirmation